uralys/maperial.js/README.md

 # Maperial : a new way to create maps

-Maperial is a free javascript API to create maps for your web applications.
+Maperial is a free javascript API to create *dynamical* maps for your web applications.

+Configure your own set of layers and parameters to visualize, analyze, and understand your data.

 For now we stick on enhancing this API and hope to see a community gathering around, which would mean we are on the right path to provide a new